 Founded in 1798, by Fr.
 Fermin Lasuen, successor to Fr.
 Junipero Serra, Mission San Luis Rey became the largest of the 21 Spanish missions established in Alta California.
-This mission, 18th in the chain, was named by the Spanish Viceroy after King Louis IX of France, a 13th century saint and patron of the Secular Franciscans.
+This mission, the 18th in the chain, was named by the Spanish Viceroy after King Louis IX of France, a 13th-century saint, and patron of the Secular Franciscans.

 We hope you enjoy exploring the grounds and buildings of this National Historic Landmark.
 Your self-guided tour through the museum will take you to the time of the Friars and early California.

 POINTS OF INTEREST

 MISSION MUSEUM (1)